pyofwave/repotheweb/www/maps/mapSchema.md

 - If "zoom" is a number, center on the first marker and zoom to that level.
 - If it is a "bbox" syntax:

-	- Size your map to the rectangle defined by the numbers according to the projection standard in the "sublocschema" prefix.
+	- Size your map to the rectangle defined by the points p1 & p2 according to the projection standard in the optional "projection" prefix, defaulting to 4326 (WGS84, latitude&longitude).

 - Take into account the parameters, which are defined later in this standard.